8 Easy Fine Motor Activities for the Classroom

 5. Copy Simple Shapes

-Making triangle shapes can be difficult because of the diagonal lines.
 Once simple shapes can be made, pictures can then been seen.
 Drawing “myself” or mom is a perfect activity because “people” drawing includes many different shapes.
-Encourage 3 fingered grasp of the pencil.
-Then write and label the story!
-Rhyming Posters helps with writing of young readers or friends that have difficulty remembering how to spell.
+A 3 fingered grasp of the pencil is desirable.
+Then have kiddos write and label the story!
+Generally, I use Rhyming Posters to help with writing of young readers or friends that have difficulty remembering how to spell.

 6. Coloring within Lines

-Teach how to slow down when close to the line.
+Teach kiddos how to slow down when coloring close to the line.
 Sometimes help is needed to focus on the paper and the lines.
-Use the fingers for the movement of the crayon or pencils.
-Encourage 3 fingered grasp with this fun Bubblegum Game to learn letters and sounds.
+Have kiddos practice using the fingers for the movement of the crayon or pencils.
+You can explicitly encourage 3 fingered grasp with this fun Bubblegum Game to learn letters and then sounds.

 7. Paste and Glue

-Using the glue and placing shapes in relation to each other to make pictures.
-We cut out rectangles to sequence Humpty Dumpty and retell the nursery Rhyme to practice working our auditory memory skills.
-Read other Humpty Dumpty Activities.
+Using the glue and then placing shapes in relation to each other to make pictures helps develop fine motor skills.
+First cut out rectangles to sequence Humpty Dumpty, and then retell the nursery Rhyme to practice working auditory memory skills.
+So check other Humpty Dumpty Activities.

 Fine Motor Skill Teach Magically